 Saiki Design worked on a multi-phase project for the City of Dubuque to daylight an underground stormwater conveyance system and envision a space that would mitigate historic flooding issues and provide accessible open space to adjacent neighborhoods.
 The project resulted in over $100 million in construction, much of which was funded by grants and donations.

-Identified as an iconic and community-centered space during the master planning process, the amphitheater came to life as a spacious, organically curved series of terraced walls and steps constructed of local limestone.
+Identified as an iconic and community-centered space during the planning process, the amphitheater came to life as a spacious, organically curved series of terraced walls and steps constructed of local limestone.
 Oriented to overlook the Bee Branch Creek low-flow channel, the amphitheater embodies many of the project’s goals and vision for multi-purpose, timeless spaces.
 The design team worked carefully to integrate accessible paths along with stairs and seating.
 A water feature, utilizing condensate from the neighboring school’s geothermal field, cascades down the outside edge and invites visitors into the space.

 One of the consistent features of the corridor design was a series of highly detailed nodes and overlooks to provide areas for respite and gathering along the length of the corridor.
 While some of the simple, elegant nodes include basic elements of shade, seating and drinking fountains, others were designed to integrate components of stormwater mitigation.
 At 22nd Street, the design team crafted a space that is dynamic and interesting on a daily basis but serves as a stormwater overflow channel during large storm events.